hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > With envy they hypocrisy unite,
 >
-> And oft shake hands, when each from spleen cou'd fight;
+> And oft shake hands, when each from spleen coued fight;
 >
-> Will how at passing, and cry, how d'ye do?
+> Will how at passing, and cry, how do you do?
 >
-> Tho' tacitly each other Sacre Dieu!
+> Though tacitly each other Sacre Dieu!
 >
 > Jem.
 To advertise new rooms, some feel no shame,
 >
-> Tho' they for thirty years have been the same.
+> Though they for thirty years have been the same.
 >
 > Bel.
 With some folks now, a handsome room is all
 >